I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Fiction

 I just finished reading this three part series that young adults are crazy about.
 I can see why.
-It’s a […] View Post →
+It’s a bleak vision of our nation in the future, and it […] View Post →

 The Lacuna